jaihysc/cc/doc/asmgen.md

 ### Pseudo-assembly

 Pseudo-assembly (pasm) is a low level IR, target specific language which closely resembles assembly.
-Its difference from assembly is unlimited registers and no memory addressing, each variable/memory location is written `%name` and referred to as virtual registers.
+Its difference from assembly is unlimited registers, each variable/memory location is written `%name` and referred to as virtual registers.
 Physical registers can be referred to without their size, with the size being calculated later during translation into assembly.
 For example on x86: a, b, c, d, 9, 10, 11 ... instead of eax, ax, r9d, ... .

 On x86, do not confuse the % for AT&T syntax, pseudo-assembly on x86 is in Intel syntax and the % here represents a virtual register for the variable or a memory location.
 For example, targeting x86, the following pseudo-assembly may be generated from the intermediate language: